SoroushRF/Pareto/README.md

 4. **Validation**: Pydantic models validate and structure the extracted data
 5. **Optimization**: The backend categorizes and sorts assignments by importance
 6. **Display**: Results are rendered in a beautiful, interactive dashboard

 ---

+## 💡 Development Insights & Challenges

+### The Gemini Prompt Engineering Hurdle

+A significant technical hurdle in developing Pareto was constraining the generative output of Google's Gemini model to fit the application's structured data requirements.
+Initially, the model struggled to consistently classify assessment types (e.g., mandatory, droppable, transferable) across the diverse and often ambiguous language found in different syllabi.

+The breakthrough came from a two-part strategy that blends **prompt engineering** with robust **backend validation:**

+1.  **The "Omniscient" JSON Template:** Rather than asking the AI to simply find data, it was trained to fill out a meticulously designed JSON schema.
+This schema, defined in the `system_prompt` variable within `backend/main.py`, acts as a rigid template.
+It forces the model to structure its entire understanding of the syllabus into a predictable format, covering everything from grading mechanics to specific dates and policy details.

+2.  **Pydantic Validation & Python Logic:** Once Gemini returns the completed JSON, the Python backend takes over.
+The `organize_syllabus_data` function leverages Pydantic models (such as `AssessmentComponent`, `GradingMechanic`, and the top-level `OmniscientSyllabus`) to validate the AI's output.
+This layer catches any structural errors and then transforms the complex, nested JSON into the clean, prioritized list required by the frontend.
+This experience of iteratively refining the prompt and data handling logic was a fantastic and practical introduction to AI engineering.

+---